 There have been many new and revised codes for social determinants of health since the initial article posted here in June 2021.
 These “Z” codes are listed below, along with the ICD-10-CM coding guidelines (FY 2022) specific to SDOH “Z” code reporting.
-The FREE Quick Reference Sheet available at the bottom of this post has also been updated to reflect the current information.

 What Are Social Determinants of Health?